 The fund therefore supports both training for new entrants and career development for those already working in children’s TV.
 Contributing productions automatically get access to programmes such as Trainee Finder and Make a Move.

-The Children’s TV Skills Fund (commonly known as the levy) was created in 2015 following the introduction of UK tax relief for children’s live-action TV.
-In return for the tax credit, the industry agreed that those utilising the tax credit would contribute to a skills fund managed by ScreenSkills.
+The Children’s TV Skills Fund (formerly known as the levy) was created in 2015 following the introduction of UK tax relief for children’s live-action TV.

 More than 100 productions have contributed so far, including Hank Zipster, Officially Amazing, Ice Stars, The Worst Witch, Joe All Alone, Horrible Histories, Art Ninja, Teacup Travels, Apple Tree House, Do You Know?, Hetty Feather, Gory Games, Operation Ouch!, Millie Inbetween, Treasure Champs, Deadly Dinosaurs, Gym Stars, The Secret Life of Boys, Top Class, Malory Towers, Our Team, Something Special, The Baby Club, Get Even and several from the My Life strand.